S&W M&P Shield 9 Review: CCW Standard or Outdated Carry?

 Accuracy is extremely important to me in a concealed carry handgun.
 Nearly any handgun has the potential for acceptable accuracy, but not all handguns render that accuracy practical.
 The M&P Shield is the exception – it is capable of outstanding accuracy.

 I love little guns that shoot like big guns, and the Shield is certainly one of those.
 I can fairly easily keep a full magazine on an 8” circle at 25 yards with the Shield.
 The Shield’s trigger – at least the 2.0 variant’s trigger – is far, far superior to the larger M&P pistols.
 After some initial take up you find the wall, and with very little perceptible movement it breaks.
 Even after dry practicing daily for almost two years with a custom 1911 I still really appreciate the Shield’s trigger.
+It also helps that the Shield is a striker fired pistol.
 If only S&W could duplicate it on the other M&P pistols.

 Ergonomics